Skip to main content

 As a community of survivors, we claim our right to define ourselves and our experiences on our own terms.

-Below, with the help of Licensed Professional Counselor Annie Novotny (MAATC, LCPC, ATR-BC, EMDR) and her wonderful book: Sexual Assault from A-Z: A Guide to Terminology and Resources for Survivors and their Allies, we’ve started a collection of words and phrases that many of us have found helpful.
-We hope they help you too.
-This list is work in progress.
-We will continue to shape and create our own language.
+With the help of trauma-informed, Licensed Professional Counselor Annie Novotny MAATC, LCPC, ATR-BC, EMDR, and her wonderful book: Sexual Assault from A-Z: A Guide to Terminology and Resources for Survivors and their Allies, we’ve put together a collection of words and phrases that many of us have found helpful.
+This list is work in progress—let's continue to shape and create our own language here.

 to unite or form a connection or relation between: ASSOCIATE